VisaScreen®: Visa Credentials Assessment

 What is the VisaScreen® Service?

-CGFNS International is approved by the United States Department of Homeland Security (DHS) to validate the credentials of nine foreign healthcare professions for occupational visas, of which CGFNS is the only organization to validate seven of those professions.
+CGFNS International is approved by the U.S. Department of Homeland Security (DHS) to validate the credentials of nine foreign healthcare professions for occupational visas, of which CGFNS is the only organization to validate seven of those professions.

 Who can order the VisaScreen®: Visa Credentials Assessment Service?